Is Ally Invest a Scam?

 Mobile Apps

-Ally Invest customers can use one of three apps (yes, three).
-The first one is for securities trading, and the other two are for forex trading.
+Ally Invest customers can use one of three apps.
+One is for trading securities, and the other two are for forex trading.

-The currency apps offer a lot of trading and research power.
-There are graphs with technical studies, dealing boxes with color-coded trade buttons, watchlists, and news articles on currencies.
-One of the apps is an in-house app, and the other is from MetaTrader.
-Ally’s app is designed only for phones, while the MetaTrader 4 app can be used on tablets.
+The forex apps have a lot of trading and research features.
+You’ll find charts with technical studies, dealing boxes with colored trade buttons, watchlists, and news about currencies.
+One of these apps is made by Ally, and the other is MetaTrader.
+Ally’s app is only for phones, while MetaTrader 4 also works on tablets.

-For securities trading, Ally Invest customers use the Ally Bank app.
-There are some decent trading tools on the platform.
-The trade ticket has 4 order types (market on close is missing), and there’s an options ticket with spreads integrated.
-A chart on the mobile app can be rotated horizontally, and there are a few tools like comparisons and indicators.
+For stock and options trading, customers use the Ally Bank app.
+It has some good trading tools.
+The trade ticket has four order types (market on close is missing), and there’s an options ticket that lets you trade spreads.
+The chart can be turned sideways, and there are some tools for comparisons and indicators.

-Because this is the Ally Bank app, there are a lot of cash management tools, including Zelle transfers, mobile check deposit, ATM finder, and bill pay.
+Because it’s the Ally Bank app, there are also cash management tools like Zelle transfers, mobile check deposit, an ATM finder, and bill pay.

 Desktop Software